Andrew Gaze

 1990

-Gaze (37.6 points, 4.8 rebounds, 6.9 assists, and 2.6 steals), Colbert (31.1 points, 10.7 rebounds, 2.9 assists, 1.3 steals, and 1.6 blocks) and Simmons (27.4 points, 8.7 rebounds, and 3.2 assists, 1.7 steals, and 1.3) filled every column in the stats sheet every night, as well as combining for 96 points per game.
+Andrew Gaze returned to the team after an offseason stint with Seton Hall University and narrowly missing out on an NBA contract with the Seattle Supersonics.
+Gaze was ready to dominate the NBL, and he didn’t disappoint.
+He averaged an incredible 37.6 points, 4.8 rebounds, 6.9 assists, and 2.6 steals per game.
+Colbert (31.1 points, 10.7 rebounds, 2.9 assists, 1.3 steals, and 1.6 blocks) and Simmons (27.4 points, 8.7 rebounds, and 3.2 assists, 1.7 steals, and 1.3 blocks) complemented Gaze, with the trio combining for a staggering 96 points per game.

 1991